IQMed/platform/README.md

 Now with all dependencies installed

-4. Start the development server for seed project with `npm run dev`
+4. Start the development server for seed project with `npm start`
-5. Point your browser to [http://localhost:14602](http://localhost:14602)
+5. Point your browser to [http://localhost:3000](http://localhost:3000)

 ***********************************************